drostlab/published_phylomaps/README.md

 __Note: some of the phylostratigraphic maps are now retrievable via the R data package, [`phylomapr`](https://github.com/LotharukpongJS/phylomapr).
 More will be added in the near future.__

 ## Table of Contents

+> __Please be aware that GeneIDs present in the respective phylomaps may not match the IDs of your corresponding gene expression dataset.
+If this is the case, you can try to convert IDs using [biomartr](https://github.com/ropensci/biomartr/#install-developer-version) and following [this tutorial](https://docs.ropensci.org/biomartr/articles/Functional_Annotation.html#organism-specific-retrieval-of-information) (please see also conversion example for unpublished Human phylomap).__

 **Animals**
 - _Homo sapiens_
   - [Tomislav Domazet-Lošo and Diethard Tautz, 2008](#tomislav-domazet-lošo-and-diethard-tautz-2008)